kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Ignition.md

 ---

-Autoignition → The exact temperature where a material just _goes up_ without a spark.
-Big deal for safety data sheets.
+ - **Autoignition** - The exact temperature where a material just _goes up_ without a spark.
+ - **Catalytic ignition** - Surface catalysts lower the activation energy so fuel burns at lower temps (catalytic heaters).